chinsingh/blog/content/posts/topological-sort-postorder-dfs.md

 ## What is topological sort?

-Topological sort for a directed acyclic graph is a way of sorting the graph in an order, where for any edge $u \to v$, u always comes before v in the final sorting, where u and v are the nodes of the graph.
+Topological sort for a directed acyclic graph is a way of sorting the graph in an order, where for any edge u -> v, u always comes before v in the final sorting, where u and v are the nodes of the graph.

 You can think of the directed acyclic graph as a sequence of tasks or a process, where different nodes are tasks.
 If a task X has some prerequisites, those prerequisites will point towards X, and if X is a prerequisite for any other tasks, X will point to those tasks.